sa82trip/my_biseo/README.md

 ## description
 very simple app which offer basic infos of today and it also provides simple todo list.
-this web application for mobile and desktop.
+this web application for mobile and desktop. you can check most recent released version on https://mybiseo.tk

 ## used stack
 React.js(styled-compoents), flask, MongoDB